 However much of timberwolves100’s video is a powerful overview of several topics we’ve discussed here in the past year.
 And — fast-forwarding to around the 11:30 mark — he sums it up nicely when he says you should find out what’s real for you.

-It’s not necessarily media manipulation or psy-ops or anything like that.
-Don’t let anyone turn this into something that makes you uneasy, resentful, or downright anxious.
+Above all, don’t let anyone turn this into something that makes you uneasy, resentful, or downright anxious.

 In my opinion, the Mandela Effect makes it possible for all of us to be correct in our memories, even when those memories seem to conflict with others’.
 So, it should put you more at ease, not increase your anxiety.